openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 * Check your selected git path again with the "Test" button as described above.

-* When the git version is displayed, close settings window by clicking "OK" button (5.).
+* When the git version is displayed next to the path (see screenshot above), close settings window by clicking "OK" button (5.).

 ### Mac